 Since Alexander Graham Bell patented the telephone in 1876, technological advancements have been improving upon his original design.
 One of the phone’s most notable additions, the voicemail (introduced initially as the “answering machine”), has long been a staple of convenience for busy users, particularly in the business world.
-But, it seems as if the general usage of voicemail is on the decline and it’s a trend threatening to change the way business professionals have been communicating for more than 50 years.
+But it seems as if the general usage of voicemail is on the decline.
+It’s a trend threatening to change the way business professionals have been communicating for more than 50 years.

 But what exactly is causing this?
 How is voicemail conforming?

 Millennials aren’t using it.

 As young adults, they’ve grown up in a culture dominated by texting, with constant, direct messaging access to nearly anyone.
 Generally, they have minimal experience with, or desire for, leaving spoken messages over the phone.
 As millennials continue to enter the workforce, the business world is adapting to meet their needs — including providing alternative communication tools.

 It’s not easily draftable.

 Leaving a voicemail is sometimes intimidating and often unplanned.
 On the spot, users try to quickly summarize their intended message and persuade the recipient to take some sort of action.

 It’s not instantaneous.

 Leaving a voicemail tends to be easier on the sender than the recipient.
 Accessing one’s voicemail messages is usually a multi-step process.
 Usually, it involves calling an auto-attendant, then entering a password before selecting from a menu of options to listen, save, delete, etc. Traditional voicemail systems aren’t known to be the fastest way to relay messages.